-Most of us would live in a stunning mansion given the chance, but realistically even the most hardworking amongst us will probably only ever be able to afford a normal sized or smaller home in our lifetimes.
+Most of us would live in a stunning mansion given the chance, but realistically even the most hardworking among us will probably only ever be able to afford a normal sized or smaller home in our lifetimes.
 But that’s fine- small can most definitely be beautiful.
-Whether you’ve got a foot on the property ladder and have managed to purchase your first little house or you’re renting your first apartment, if you’re in a smaller property you can still make it stunning.
+Whether you’ve got a foot on the property ladder and have managed to purchase your first little house or you’re renting your first apartment, if you’re in a smaller property you can still make it stunning with some tips for small homes

 In some ways, you have it easier with a small home as it’s easier to decorate and you don’t need as much stuff, but there are issues you have to face too.
 You want everywhere to look as spacious as possible, and find places for your things so that it doesn’t look cluttered and bursting at the seams.
 Here are some of the ways you can style and decorate a small home to make it look its best.